 NEW YORK-United Artists Music Group's president Mike Stewart and executive vice president and general manager Murray Deutch leave for Hollywood Tuesday (19) to attend a series of meetings with the firm's Coast staff, writers and producers.
-They'll be discussing future projects and will attend ture projects and will attend screenings on forthcoming pictures awaiting scoring assign-
+They'll be discussing future projects and will attend screenings on forthcoming pictures awaiting scoring assignments.

 Stewart will leave for Del Monte Lodge in Pebble Beach, Calif., Sunday (24), to attend meetings held by Transamerica Corp., UA's parent company.
-Deutch will remain in Hollywood to continue meeting with various record producers and
+Deutch will remain in Hollywood to continue meeting with various record producers and writers.